voschezang/coding-handbook/management-principles.md

 > Resource activation does not imply resource utilization.

 A system can have many small bottlenecks.
 Therefore it is useful to distinguish between local inefficiencies and a global one.
-This is the main constraint of a system.
+The latter is called the main constraint of a system.

+Two fundamental types of inefficiencies are spare *capacity* (partial utilization) and spare *inventory* (buffers).
+Reducing them directly can be risky, but improving the system as a whole may reduce them both as a side-effect.

 There are two types of efficiency:

 - Efficiency of resources.
+Reduce spare capacity (partial resource utilization).
     - Measured by resource utilization, which is defined as: "The percentage of time the resource is producing something which is contributing to the main goal".
 This definition excludes the production of e.g. spare parts.
     - Risks: inventory (over-production), over-stretching of resources, over-optimization (silos).
+    - Build to sell: build until capacity runs out and then sell inventory to the highest bidder.
 - Efficiency of flow (to customer).
 I.e. [pull-strategy](https://en.wikipedia.org/wiki/Push%E2%80%93pull_strategy), demand-oriented.
 Because the customer pays for the service.
+    - Build to order: pre-define a price range and only build products that are ordered.

 Assume that people are never [blocked](https://en.wikipedia.org/wiki/Context_switch) and [always](https://en.wikipedia.org/wiki/Parkinson's_law) busy.
 Focus on the flow of *tasks*; ensure that they are not blocked.
 If tasks are picked up as planned (following demand), then people can be free to make improvements and learn.